cristianrodri/easybudget-frontend/README.md

 ### Setup backend

-The backend of the project was built with Strapi.js and you can check it out [here](https://github.com/cristianrodri/easybudget-backend)
+The backend of the project was built with Strapi.js and you can check it out [here](https://github.com/cristianrodri/easybudget-backend).
+You can also visit the production website [here](https://easybudget.vercel.app)

 ### Local files